Chas McCormick Player Props: Astros vs. Blue Jays

-On Monday, Chas McCormick (.531 slugging percentage in past 10 games, including three home runs) and the Houston Astros face the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
-First pitch is at 7:07 PM ET.
+Chas McCormick -- with a slugging percentage of .531 in his past 10 games, including three home runs -- will be in action for the Houston Astros versus the Toronto Blue Jays, with Kevin Gausman on the mound, on June 6 at 7:07 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Angels.
+In his previous game he had a hitless showing (0-for-1) against the Blue Jays.

 Chas McCormick Game Info & Props vs. the Blue Jays